 Copy the generated URL and send it to colleagues, friends, or other people you know.
 Be aware, anyone who gets the link can access the calendar.

 Want to send a notification to a collaborator in the sheet?
-Just right-click and select Insert comment, then type a plus sign to send a notification to the collaborator using their email address.
+Just right-click the cell in your sheet and pick Comment.
+Then type a plus sign followed by the collaborator to send a notification to their email address.

 4. Google Docs